 Interdependencies can be characterised according to their nature, as spatial or functional ones.
-While functional interdependencies relate to the fulfilment of operational and management needs, spatial interdependencies are based on geographical proximity of infrastructures or facilities much beyond purely occupational, technical or procedural aspects of safety.
-To some extent, social, economic and environmental impacts of major industrial disasters are taken into account by this directive, which renders it a relevant reference when discussing resilience in critical infrastructures.
-It is not applicable to some high risk activities which fall under specific legislation and international agreements, such as the nuclear industry or the transport of dangerous goods.
+While functional interdependencies relate to the fulfilment of operational and management needs, spatial interdependencies are based on geographical proximity of infrastructures or facilities.

 5.2 European Directives